xonixx/blog/goawk_cover.md

 ### How coverage works, in simple words

 Essentially, to collect code coverage statistics the source code instrumentation is used.
 That is, each line of a code is annotated with a piece of tracking code.
 Thus, when the instrumented program runs, the tracking code is triggered each time the code line is hit.
-At the program end all collected coverage profile data is written to a file.
+At the program completion all collected coverage profile data is written to a file.
 This file is then used to create the human-friendly coverage report like below.

 ![](goawk_cover.png)